ARE 5.0 Three-Exam Bundle

 To enroll, email email@example.com.
 Let us know that you want the ARE 5.0 prep course, your mailing address, and the date you want to start.

 The bundle includes our Building Systems content, our BDCS content, and our Site Planning and Design course content.
 This totals approximately 25 hours of video, which should take you about 50 hours to complete, including the assignments that come with the course.
-You can watch as many times as you like in that three week window, and if you watch it twice, it’ll take you about 80 hours to complete.
+You can watch as many times as you like in that four month window, and if you watch it twice, it’ll take you about 80 hours to complete.

 0% of this course is simply tripod video of me giving a class.
 I’ve hired animators, a movie maker, an audio recording studio, and a video recording studio to make this the kind of thing I’d want to watch for that many hours.
 I take production quality seriously.